moby/moby/docs/security/trust/trust_sandbox.md

 ## What is in the sandbox?

-If you are just using trust out-of-the-box you only need your Docker Engine client and access to Docker's own public hub.
+If you are just using trust out-of-the-box you only need your Docker Engine client and access to the Docker hub.
 The sandbox mimics a production trust environment, and requires these additional components:

 | Container       | Description                                                                                                                                 |